DanielBatesUK/getosc/README.md

 # GetOSC: OSC Query Script

 This script allows you to send a query to an OSC (Open Sound Control) server and retrieve values from a specified OSC address.
+It includes a retry mechanism to improve reliability.

 ## Requirements